malc3om/free-root/README.md

 ## Troubleshooting

 If you encounter errors like:
+- "ModuleNotFoundError: No module named 'requests'"
 - "No such file or directory" when using cd
 - "python: command not found"
 - Permission errors

-Use the direct one-line method which creates temporary directories and handles python path issues.
+Use the first "NO DEPENDENCIES" method above which uses only Python standard library modules.

 ## Supported Architectures